penntaylor/redearthfarms-website/content/people/chad.md

 I lived at Acorn community in Virginia and then Sandhill Farm.
 I was also a resident at Dancing Rabbit Ecovillage for almost two years before cofounding Red Earth Farms.

-My current projects include building structures on the land, planting trees, scything, training my border collies Gus and Boo, and raising ducks.
+My current projects include building structures on the land, planting trees, scything, and training my border collies Gus and Luke.
 My interests include permaculture, grafting fruit and nut trees, organic gardening, blacksmithing, computer programming, and reading science fiction novels.